Reviews You Can Rely On

 Less aggressive tread

 Why we love it: Supportive and durable, these sandals have all the features you come to expect from Chaco without excessive weight or extra straps.
+We love the twist on the usual Chaco styling.
 The comfortable, thinner footbed has a natural contour, and the toe loop helps with lateral stability and securement.
-“These were one of the more comfortable and natural feeling of the Chaco sandals I have tried,” noted one tester.
+“These were one of the more comfortable and natural-feeling Chaco sandals I have tried,” noted one tester.
 The tread is not the most aggressive we have tested, but it works well for everyday use and performs well on most trails.

 Read more: Men's Chaco Bodhi review